xrettle/WFGY/ProblemMap/Atlas/atlas-v1-integrated-handoff.md

 Together, these define:

-1. what the atlas **is**
+1. what the Atlas **is**
-2. what the atlas **already stabilizes**
+2. what the Atlas **already stabilizes**
-3. what the atlas **intentionally leaves open**
+3. what the Atlas **intentionally leaves open**
 4. how future work should proceed without silently rewriting the core structure

 This integrated handoff should be treated as the **official entry point** for any new window, collaborator, product workflow, or AI-facing reuse layer.

 ---

-## 1. Official Status
+## 1. Official status ✅

-The first formal atlas release is now complete at the MVP level.
+The first formal Atlas release is now complete at the MVP level.

 More precisely:

-- the atlas core structure is complete
+- the Atlas core structure is complete
 - the first freeze boundary is established
 - the first negative-space boundary is established
 - further work should proceed through **patch mode**, not core redefinition